mpv-player/mpv/DOCS/man/en/vo.rst

     exact-backbuffer
         Always resize the backbuffer to window size.

-    no16bit-textures
-        Don't use textures with a 16 bit color channel for YUV formats that use more than 8 bits per component.
-Instead, use D3DFMT_A8L8 textures and compute the values sampled from the 2 channels back into one.
-        Might be slower, since the shader becomes slightly more complicated.
-        Might work better, if your drivers either don't support D3DFMT_L16, or if either the texture unit or the shaders don't operate in at least 16 bit precision.

 direct3d (Windows only)
     Same as ``direct3d_shaders``, but with the options ``disable-textures`` and ``disable-shaders`` forced.